 Herzog began his Viacom career at MTV in 1984 just three years after the network's launch.
 There he developed and supervised MTV News and popular shows including The Real World and Unplugged, as well as the MTV Movie Awards and MTV Video Music Awards.

 In 1995, Herzog became President of Comedy Central.
 In addition to launching several current signature series, he also was instrumental in developing the network's Roast franchise.
 He served as President of Entertainment for FOX Broadcasting Company (1998-2000).
 Among his successes at FOX were the hit comedy Malcolm in the Middle.
 He was also President of USA Network (2001-2004) and continued his emphasis on original programming, including developing the award-winning Monk.

 This event is sponsored in conjunction with the Arts and Entertainment Management (AEM) Industry Network.

-For more information and to RSVP, visit www.pace.edu/lubin/eirrsvp.
+Get more information and RSVP.
 And don’t forget to tweet your quotes, photos, etc. using #LubinEIR.